batuan/Audio_Challenge/README.md

 **The main purpose of this competition is to design deep learning algorithms that detect the audio frames is speech or non specch.**

-The project consists of two file: gen_data to extract features of data and train, train a Deep learning model and some jupyter notebook file for testing the model in audio file or real-time
+The project consists of two file: gen_data to extract features of data and train, train a Deep learning model and some jupyter notebook file for testing the model in audio file or real-time.

+The models, training, testing Dataset can be download at this [Google Drive](https://drive.google.com/drive/folders/1N8JF0tk48oz3R4Z0XPKM5PNmYVZAilzj?usp=sharing)

 ## 2. Dataset
 The vad_dataset contain 956 audio file, 16kHz, mono, each file have the label for the segments that have the speech.
 The total audio length is ~ 3h

 I used the external data LibriSpeech ASR corpus dataset(https://www.openslr.org/resources/12/test-clean.tar.gz) at sampling rate 16kHz consist of approximately 10 hours and English speech from audiobook.

-The `label` of sepeech in this dataset was used as training dataset in my project can download [here](https://drive.google.com/drive/folders/1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin) provided by the [filippogiruzzi](https://github.com/filippogiruzzi/voice_activity_detection).
+The `label` of sepeech in this dataset was used as the training dataset in my project can download [here](https://drive.google.com/drive/folders/1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin) provided by the [filippogiruzzi](https://github.com/filippogiruzzi/voice_activity_detection).

 ## 3. Run this project